iota-community/X-Team_Reddit_Allinone/THREAD.md

 ---
 # What should you know right now?

-## Before or during the migration **KEEP YOUR SEED SAFE**! **DO NOT** share your IOTA Seed with websites, friends, moderators in the IOTA community or even IOTA Foundation members!
+## Before or during or after the migration **KEEP YOUR SEED SAFE**!
+**DO NOT** share your IOTA Seed with websites, friends, moderators in the IOTA community or even IOTA Foundation members!

 ### The Migration to the Chrysalis network starts with the 21st of April 2021!
 - You can not use Firefly with IOTA tokens until the migration starts on the 21st